 Urgent tasks are usually readily visible.
 They stand directly in front of us and urge us to act.
 Sometimes, however, they are completely unimportant.

-Importance always has something to do with results.
+Importance oftentimes has something to do with results.
 If something is important, it helps to achieve our goals.
 Important things that are not urgent are easily postponed or forgotten.
 While we are reacting to urgent tasks quasi automatically, we have to tackle important but not urgent tasks proactively.
-This requires a certain exercise and mental attitude.
+This requires some practice and a special mental attitude.

 How can this principle be implemented in a modern task management?
 Let’s take a look at the task management software Allegra.
 After the installation, it directly provides a “Priority” field, which is, however, assigned the values “occasionally”, “soon” and “immediately”.
 But we can change that.